 Link TV is an awarding-winning national satellite television channel, which broadcasts programs that engage, educate and activate viewers to become involved in the world.
 Link’s programs provide a unique perspective on international news, current events, and diverse cultures, presenting issues not often covered in U.S. media.
 The channel is available on DIRECTV ch.
 375 and DISH Network ch.
 9410.
 Link TV is operated by Link Media, Inc. a non-profit 501(c)(3) organization.

 Know the News is an online learning tool for journalism students and citizen journalists, exploring the issues that shape television news, including bias, authorship, authenticity, ethics, and media ownership.
 The website knowthenews.tv is designed to help users think critically about TV news, by framing news coverage in a global context.
 Know the News is based on Link TV’s original productions Global Pulse and Latin Pulse, which compare, contrast and analyze news coverage from more than 70 broadcasters worldwide.
-Know the News is funded by the John S. & James L. Knight Foundation.
+Know the News was funded in part by a grant from the John S. & James L. Knight Foundation.

 Evelyn Messinger, Director of Link TV's Know the News Project, is Series Producer of the Link TV news comparison series Global Pulse, and Executive Director of Internews Interactive, which was founded in 1998 to bring the public’s voice into US policy dialogue via digital technologies.
 In the 1990’s, Ms. Messinger served as Director of Electronic Media for the Soros Foundation, supporting independent media in East Europe and Russia; and as Project Director for Internews Network in Israel, the Palestinian Territories and the Soviet Union.
 Ms. Messinger was a television news producer and editor in the 1980's, whose credits include news and documentary programs for the BBC, France 2, PBS, CBS News, CNN and others.